krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

 - File is fine, but name includes Chinese and accented Latin Characters
 - File is fine, but name is impossibly long

+checked and tested, probably not needed, some not good - file_name too long - we don't define whats on their machine

 P2.30 - .LOAD_PIPELINE CONFIG_PATH YAML VALIDITY TESTS [RANDOMIZE BETWEEN .YML AND .YAML]
 - Yaml is re-extensioned from other sort of file
 - Yaml is blank